joewandy/peak-grouping-alignment/README.md

 MW.py -h

-To perform a simple matching using approximate (fast) maximum-weighted matching:
+To perform a simple matching using the simple (fast) approximate maximum-weighted matching:

 MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100

-To perform a full matching using Kuhn-Munkres maximum-weighted matching:
+To perform a full matching using the (slow) Hungarian maximum-weighted matching:

 MW.py -i /path/to/input_dir -o /path/to/output_file -dmz 0.025 -drt 100 -exact_match